RaghhavDTurki/HostelVerse-Serverless/README.md

 ## Future Milestones
-- Integrate a payment gatweay like Stripe, Razorpay for students to pay their hostel fees
+- <del>Integrate a payment gatweay like Stripe, Razorpay for students to pay their hostel fees<del>
 - Chat with Warden: Students should be able to chat with the warden in case of any urgent matters
 - Emergency Beacon: Students can use the emergency becon to send a distress seignal to the emergency services present at the campus